damianliumin/SoftMAC/README.md

 ## Installation
 We provide soft-rigid and soft-cloth coupling separately.
 You can install them following the instructions in `soft_rigid/README.md` and `soft_cloth/README.md`.

-(The underlying simulators for articulated rigid bodies and clothes are not open-source yet.
+(The underlying simulator for clothes simulation is not open-source yet.
 We will update the links later.)

 ## Demos
 We optimize the action sequences with SoftMAC for each task.